asleshapokhrel/tmls-llm-selection/README.md

     3. Copy the key to the Secrets tab on the left bar of your colab

 ## Openai API KEY
-If you do not have an API key, please enter your email at the link below:
+If you do not have an API key, please enter your email at the link below.
+We can only share keys with gmails accounts at this time.

 [![Open In Google Sheets](https://img.icons8.com/color/48/000000/google-sheets.png)]( https://docs.google.com/spreadsheets/d/1w4cf9Kc2ZMTPUYWoq47UT7eDuSGBTa8bO0a73TRq0yc/edit?usp=sharing)